Understanding Trust Administration

 When one or more individuals create a trust, they name one or more trustees to oversee the administration of the trust after they are no longer able to act as trustee due to death or incapacity.
 This is known as a “successor trustee” and is often a relative or friend.

-Successor trustees, as well as surviving spouses in situations where the spouses are co-creators of the trust, are often at a loss after the death of the trust creator or spouse as to how to administer the trust, make distributions to trust beneficiaries, comply with the terms of the trust and the law, and deal with conflict among beneficiaries.
+Successor trustees, as well as surviving spouses in situations where the spouses are co-creators of the trust, are often at a loss after the death of the trust creator or spouse as to how to go about administering the trust, make distributions to trust beneficiaries, comply with the terms of the trust and the law, or deal with conflict among beneficiaries.

 An Experienced Trust Administration Attorney Can Help

-The Law Office of Carol A. Fauerbach guides trustees through the trust administration process.
+The Law Office of Carol A. Fauerbach guides trustees and their successor trustees through the trust administration process.
 In addition, attorney Carol A. Fauerbach represents trustees as well as trust beneficiaries in cases involving:

-If you have questions or require assistance regarding a matter involving a trust, speak with an experienced trust administration attorney.
-Send an email or call The Law Office of Carol A. Fauerbach in Folsom at 916-302-0285 for a free initial phone consultation.
+If you have questions or require assistance or representation regarding a matter involving a trust, speak with an experienced trust administration attorney.
+Send an email or call the Law Office of Carol A. Fauerbach in Folsom at 916-597-1305 for a free initial phone consultation.